-We can convert many different formats but these are the most widely used: VHS, SVHS, VHS–C, Video8, Hi8, Digital8, MiniDV, 8mm film, amd super8 film.
+We can convert many different formats but these are the most widely used: VHS, SVHS, VHS–C, Video8, Hi8, Digital8, MiniDV, Betamax, 8mm film, and super8 film.

 The 2nd step is to have a log of the information on the digital file.
 Some people created the log as they created the file.
 Other people would just grab a new tape and use that without any labels.

 So if the next final video is to be created a log must be created.

 The 3rd step is to create this final video.

 The family is looking for something of interest to view.
 They don't have a lot of time to search through many tapes.

 Fill out the form above and we will create you a personalized quote that includes all volume discounts and possible shipping charges